MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 Visual Studio 2022 version 17.1 contains the following conformance improvements, bug fixes, and behavior changes in the Microsoft C/C++ compiler.

-### Detect ill-formed capture default in non-local lambda-expressions
+### Detect ill-formed capture default in nonlocal lambda-expressions

 The C++ Standard only allows a lambda expression in block scope to have a capture-default.
-In Visual Studio 2022 version 17.1 and later, the compiler detects when a capture default isn't allowed in a non-local lambda expression.
+In Visual Studio 2022 version 17.1 and later, the compiler detects when a capture default isn't allowed in a nonlocal lambda expression.
 It emits a new level 4 warning, C5253.

 This change is a source breaking change.
 It applies in any mode that uses the new lambda processor: **`/Zc:lambda`**, **`/std:c++20`**, or **`/std:c++latest`**.